MarioPal97/CSUS_CpE_Assignments-Labs-Projects/README.md

-## Studying Computer Enginering, this repository shows all the work I have completed and saved.
+## I am a student at Sacramento State University, and this repository displays my work that I have saved and completed.